sikoba/sko-public/docusaurus/docs/vocabulary.md

 ## Clearing flexibility

-This is about offsetting IOUs that have different payment target dates.
-The higher the flexibility, the larger the difference (in days) of two such IOUs can be.
+Clearing Flexibility is about offsetting IOUs that have different payment target dates.
+The higher the Flexibility, the more possibilities there are for clearing to occur.

 ## Master key